aadhyanav/Recipe_ratings_model/README.md

 Here are some of the features we will be testing this model upon:

-**Quantitative Features**: minutes, n_steps, n-ingredients, average_rating
+**Quantitative Features**: n_steps, n-ingredients **Response Variable** Recipe Satisfaction (which is omitted from the features) **Categorical Variable** tags
-**Response Variable** Recipe Satisfaction (which is omitted from the features) Therefore, that leaves us with the only categorical variable, which is tags.
+Therefore, that leaves us with the only categorical variable, which is tags.
 I will be one hot encoding this column to quantify this column so that it can be used as a feature.
-For the other transformations, since there are no more categorical variables to do transformations on, I will be standardizing the minutes feature since the distribution is heavily skewed to the right.
+For the other transformations, since there are no more categorical variables to do transformations on, I will be doing a log transformation on the n_steps column because it the data is skewed to the right.
+The log transformation is good for reducing distributions that are skewed to thr right.